 When you are looking for an emergency veterinary care clinic you should be able to count on superior care and excellent service.
 We at CPVETS in State College PA have assembled an expert team of veterinary professionals to bring you the best possible healthcare for your pet.
 We have a state of the art veterinary facility which is clean, comfortable, and efficient.

 If possible, bring in any medical history you have of your pet when you come to our vet clinic.
 It's best to keep a journal of your pet's health throughout his or her life, including behavioral shifts.
 If you have something like this, share it with our team.
 If not, let us know everything that you think will be important.
-Our Doctors can still work with whatever information you have.

-In some circumstances, Our Doctors will refer you to a specialist who has advanced expertise in areas such as internal medicine or surgery.
+In some circumstances, our doctors will refer you to a specialist who has advanced expertise in areas such as internal medicine or surgery.
 Below is what to expect in a typical visit:

 1. Check in and triage